 So…let’s kinda begin at the beginning.
 Please turn to the end of the Bible.
 Yep, right now—get your Bible and turn to the end.
 You probably turned to Revelation 22, right?
 That’s really not the end of the Bible.
 Yes, that’s the end of the format of the Bible, but the actual, true end of the Bible is 1 Corinthians 15: 28.
 Actually that’s both the end—and the new beginning—of everything!

 Here’s the background and context of that reference.
-At some time in the future known only to God, Jesus has just put an end to death (both the first death when we die at the end of our mortal lives and the second death, the lake of fire noted in the 20th chapter of Revelation), and has turned his Kingdom over to God the Father.
+At some time in the future known only to God, Jesus will have put an end to death (both the first death when we die at the end of our mortal lives and the second death, the lake of fire noted in the 20th chapter of Revelation), and will have turned his Kingdom over to God the Father.
 At that time, this reference says God will then become All in all—Everything to everything and everyone.
 That’s both the true end—and the new beginning—of everything: God (Father, Son, and Spirit) becomes Everything to everything and everyone!
 God becomes not so much in everything as everything comes to be in God.
 The Bible teaches that in the beginning…was God.
 It also teaches that in the end…and new beginning is God.